Start here if you are new – Introductory information to help you understand CSU travel regulations and responsibilities relating to Travel Services

-The Travel Claim must be completed and submitted to Financial Services within 30 days after the authorized travel has been completed.
-Reimbursement of authorized personal expenditures by the traveler is substantiated by the Travel Claim.
-If the traveler used a Corporate Travel PCard (US Bank) the Travel Claim will also be used by the traveler as supporting documentation attached to the Travel PCard monthly statement.
+The Travel Expense Report must be completed and submitted in Concur within 60 days after the authorized travel has been completed.
+Reimbursement of authorized personal expenditures by the traveler is substantiated by the Travel Expense Report.
+If the traveler used a Corporate Travel PCard (US Bank) the Expense Report will also be used by the traveler as supporting documentation attached to the Travel PCard monthly statement.

-The Travel Request & Claim Form that was submitted prior to the travel event is utilized to enter the Travel Claim (actual expenditures).
-The traveler will only be reimbursed for those items paid personally that are supported by an itemized receipt.
-For details about the Travel Claim see "How To" prepare a Travel Claim.
+The Travel Request that was submitted prior to the travel event must be attached to the Travel Expense Report (actual expenditures).
+The traveler will only be reimbursed for those items paid personally.
+Itemized receipts are required for all transactions over $75.

 Responsibility of the Traveler

-- Complete an official travel expense claim within 30 days of the end of a trip.
+- Complete and submit a Concur Expense Report within 60 days of the end of a trip.

 - Provide the start and end times of the trip and any personal travel that is included.